MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/edit-app.md

 ---
 # Edit a canvas app in Power Apps

-Edit any canvas app that you built, that you own, or for which you have **Co-owner** permissions.
+Edit any canvas app that you created, or for which you have **Co-owner** permission.
 You can edit an app in Power Apps Studio.

 If you try to edit an app that's open for editing elsewhere, a message tells you whether you already have it open or another user does.

 ## Edit an app